openstreetmap/stateofthemap-2019/codeofconduct/index.md

 You can email the State of the Map organizing team with any concerns at [team@stateofthemap.org](mailto:team@stateofthemap.org).

-If you need immediate assistance, email the team.
-For police assistance call 101, for any other emergency cal 112.
+For police assistance the emergency number in Germany is 112.